nexaa-cloud/terraform-provider-nexaa/docs/resources/registry.md

 - `namespace` (String) Name of the namespace the private registry belongs to
 - `source` (String) The URL of the site where the credentials are used
 - `username` (String) The username used to connect to the source

+### Optional

 - `password` (String, Sensitive) The password used to connect to the source.
-Is required even.
+Is required.

-### Optional

 - `verify` (Boolean) If true(default) the connection will be tested immediately to check if the credentials are true

 ### Read-Only